samadhicsec/threatware-docs/docs/source/create/assets.md

 ## Functional and Technical Assets

-The threat model template has two tables used capture assets within the system being threat modelled, to separately capture Functional Assets and Technical Assets.
+The threat model template has two tables used to capture assets within the system being threat modelled, to separately capture Functional Assets and Technical Assets.
-- Functional Assets relate to the functionality implemented by the system being threat modelled, and are called out separately because they should capture the "end-goal" assets that an attacker is trying to compromise the security properties of.
-If your business is using Data Domains to drive the design of your systems then the core data elements of that likely closely align to your Functional Assets
+- Functional Assets relate to the functionality implemented by the system being threat modelled, and are called out separately because they should represent the "end-goal" assets that an attacker is trying to compromise the security properties of.
+If your business is using Domain Driven Design (DDD) to drive the design of your systems then the core data elements of that likely closely align to your Functional Assets
 - Technical Assets relate to all the assets that have security properties you want to ensure, but aren't the "end-goal" for an attacker, and compromising one of these would then be used by the attacker to compromise a Functional Asset.

 :::{admonition} Example
 Imagine you have user data encrypted in a database.
 This implies you have an encryption key used for the encryption.
 That encryption key is an important asset from a security point of view and you want to ensure its confidentiality, because if it was disclosed to an attacker, they would have the means to decrypt user data in the database.
-However, that encryption should be considered a Technical Asset, because the "end-goal" of an attacker is not to find an encryption key (which by-itself has no value), their "end-goal" is to find an encryption and then use it to get to user data.
+However, that encryption key should be considered a Technical Asset, because the "end-goal" of an attacker is not to find an encryption key (which by-itself has no value), their "end-goal" is to find an encryption key and then use it to decrypt encrypted user data.
 The user data is the "end-goal", and so would be a Functional Asset.
 :::

 :::{note}
-The term "end-goal" should be understood to mean the "end-goal within the scope of the system being threat modelled", so even if the ultimate end-goal of an attacker lay within an out-of-scope system, their "end-goal" with respect to the system being threat modelled can still be captured.
+The term "end-goal" should be understood to mean the "end-goal within the scope of the system being threat modelled", so even if the ultimate end-goal of an attacker lay within an out-of-scope system, their "end-goal" with respect to the system being threat modelled should be used when identifying Functional Assets.
 :::

 ## Functional Assets Table